Maxillofacial Surgery Miscellaneous Short Essays

 Answer:

-It is the most severe stage of epithelial dysplasia, which involves the entire thickness of the epithelium with the basement membrane intact
+Carcinoma In Situ is the most severe stage of epithelial dysplasia, which involves the entire thickness of the epithelium with the basement membrane intact

-Clinical Features of Carcinoma:
+Clinical Features Of Carcinoma:

 - Age: Elderly patients